Cold snap brings snow and frost to Germany

 Kassel – When is it coming? winter with its icy cold to Germany?
 Although there was already the first snow, but in November the weather still showed its autumnal and mild side.
 However, that is about to change.

-“Slowly but surely, the weather situation is tilting more and more in the direction of winter weather,” forecasts qualified meteorologist Dominik Jung from the weather service Q.met.
+“Slowly but surely, the weather conditions are tilting more and more in the direction of winter weather,” forecasts qualified meteorologist Dominik Jung from the weather service Q.met.
 So is the freezing cold onset of winter coming soon?

 Winter weather in Germany: Expert with an icy forecast